-For this discussion, we will emphasize the fundamental distinction between dedicated mediation platforms, which were designed for use in the mediation process and support the performance of all the mediation activities throughout its three stages, and generic platforms, which were intended for general use, but allow specific activities to be performed in one or more of the stages of the process.
-For example, generic video conferencing or e-mail platforms can be used for communication activities in each of the three stages of mediation.
-Similarly, mediators and parties can use generic artificial intelligence (AI) applications to analyze information.
+For this discussion, we emphasize the fundamental distinction between generic platforms and dedicated mediation platforms.
+Generic platforms are intended for general use but allow specific activities to be performed in one or more of the stages of the process; for example, generic video conferencing or email platforms can be used for communication activities in each of the three stages of mediation.
+Similarly, mediators and parties can use generic AI applications to analyze information.
 For example, the mediator can use AI tools that transcribe and summarize meetings or extract data from documents to identify and reframe the issues in the execution stage.
-Another example is that the mediator can use AI-powered paraphrasing tools for drawing mediation agreements in the final product stage.
-Unlike generic platforms, dedicated mediation platforms were designed as a digital arena for the mediation process in all its stages.
-Therefore, they usually combine various technological tools, including a case management system for communication and administrative activities, advisory and decision support tools for Information Analysis activities, and communication tools for communication activities.
-Dedicated mediation platforms can also offer drafting agreement tools, and plugins based on generative artificial intelligence applications like ChatGPT.
+Another example is that the mediator can use AI-powered paraphrasing tools to draw up mediation agreements in the final product stage.
+Unlike generic platforms, dedicated mediation platforms are designed as a digital arena for the mediation process in all its stages.
+Accordingly, they combine various technological tools, including a case management system for communication and administrative activities, advisory and decision support tools for information analysis activities, and communication tools for communication activities.
+Dedicated mediation platforms can also offer agreement drafting tools, as well as plugins based on generative AI applications like ChatGPT.

 An example of a dedicated mediation platform is NextLevel Mediation.
-This platform is designed to help the parties and the mediator make decisions in the process while reducing biases through several innovative tools, such as AI questionnaires.
-These questionnaires are used to collect information from the parties; analyze and assess the interests of the parties, including risk analysis for a realistic assessment of the expected outcome of a legal proceeding and the financial cost of conducting a legal proceeding; and secure conferencing facilities for communication via text, audio, and video, as well as the option to integrate video calls through a generic platform for video conferencing.
+This platform is designed to help the parties and the mediator make decisions in the process while reducing biases by means of several innovative tools, such as AI questionnaires.
+These questionnaires are used to collect information from the parties; to analyze and assess the interests of the parties, including risk analysis for a realistic assessment of the financial cost and expected outcome of a legal proceeding; and to secure conferencing facilities for communication via text, audio, and video, with the option to integrate video calls through a generic platform for video conferencing.

-One example of a dedicated platform incorporating algorithmic tools into the process is Smartsettle ONE, which collects information from the parties in a structured way and analyzes it using algorithms based on game theory to help the parties reach a compromise by optimizing their preferences.
-Another dedicated mediation platform, based on generative artificial intelligence, was developed and tested as part of a project of the Cyberjustice Lab at the University of Montreal to help the parties reformulate messages to reduce rivalry and increase cooperation.
+One example of a dedicated platform incorporating algorithmic tools into the process is Smartsettle ONE, which collects information from the parties in a structured way and analyzes it using algorithms drawn from game theory to help the parties optimize their preferences and reach a compromise.
+Another dedicated mediation platform, based on generative AI and developed and tested as part of a project of the Cyberjustice Lab at the University of Montreal, reformulates messages to reduce rivalry and increase cooperation among the parties.

-Whether a dedicated or generic platform, the platform’s technological components may affect the preference of mediation activities and alter the flow of information in a way that affects the parties’ control over that flow and the process outcome.
-The influence of technology can be indirect, for example, when online communication affects how the parties and the mediator perceive non-verbal communication, such as body language and facial expressions, in a way that affects the building of trust between the parties and the mediator.
-The influence of the digital platform can also be direct, when the platform structures and even dictates how communication and information analysis activities are performed in the process.
-Artificial intelligence tools may also affect the process and its outcome, and raise ethical challenges.
+Whether a platform is dedicated or generic, its technological components may affect the choice of mediation activities and alter the flow of information in a way that affects the parties’ control over that flow and over the outcome of the process.
+The influence of technology can be indirect, for example, when the online environment affects how the parties and the mediator perceive non-verbal communication, such as body language and facial expressions, in ways that affect the building of trust between the parties and the mediator.
+The influence of the digital platform can also be direct, as when the platform structures, or even dictates, how communication and information analysis activities are performed.
+AI tools may also affect the process and its outcome, thereby raising ethical challenges.